 Since it is possible to carry more information per unit time on high frequencies, microwaves are quite suitable for communications devices.
 Most satellite-transmitted information is carried on microwaves, as are land-based long-distance transmissions.
 A clear line of sight between transmitter and receiver is needed because of the short wavelengths involved.

 The sun also emits microwave radiation, although most of it is blocked by Earth's atmosphere.
 The Cosmic Microwave Background Radiation (CMBR) is a source of microwaves that supports the science of cosmology's Big Bang theory of the origin of the Universe .

 Devices Employing Microwaves

 High-power microwave sources use specialized vacuum tubes to generate microwaves.
-These devices operate on different principles from low-frequency vacuum tubes, using the ballistic motion of electrons in a vacuum under the influence of controlling electric or magnetic fields, and include the magnetron (used in microwave ovens, as in Figure 3), klystron, traveling-wave tube (TWT), and gyrotron.
+These devices operate on different principles from low-frequency vacuum tubes, using the ballistic motion of electrons in a vacuum under the influence of controlling electric or magnetic fields, and include the magnetron (used in microwave ovens, as in ), klystron, traveling-wave tube (TWT), and gyrotron.